 The United States has faced an unprecedented skilled labor shortage for years.
 For many companies, this has challenged daily operations and limited growth opportunities.
 When COVID-19 hit, the pressure only mounted as previous school partnerships and outreach programs halted to control the spread.

 Fortunately for job seekers, there are plenty of good-paying, stable careers in the trades that are available immediately.
 From career growth to job security, joining the skilled trades is a viable career move that helps the industry thrive.
-Here are just a few of the many benefits to a skilled trades career.
+Here are just a few of the many benefits of a skilled trades career.

 Shorter and Cheaper Training

 According to U.S. News and World Report, plumbers rank as one of the best careers for those without a college degree.
 With a median salary of $55,160 and an estimated 20,900 available jobs, there is no shortage of possibilities within this field.
 And this is just one example.
-Compensation packages vary based on the trade but will typically include impressive benefits packages on top of lucrative wages.
+Compensation packages vary based on the trade but will typically include impressive benefits packages on top of above-average wages.

 Tradespeople are indispensable.
 Even during economic hardship, when building or household upgrades normally stall, people rely on tradespeople for their everyday tasks.
 For example, plumbers, electricians, HVAC specialists will focus on home maintenance while a rigging company may relocate machinery to increase plant efficiency.
 These smaller projects still provide steady work for skilled laborers when the market is slow.